Stepping into the Software 3.0 Era

 Variable

-Watch for large payloads
+Caution for large responses

 # Anti-pattern: LLM re-interprets the convention every time